cybertraining-dsc/reu2022/project/install.md

 TODO: Abdul

-Improve the instalation instructions for python in the book.
+Improve the installation instructions for python in the book.

 ## Windows